Integrating central extensions of Lie algebras via Lie 2-groups: Differentiable hypercohomology and its geometric correspondence

-\begin{tabsection} In this article we will be interested in the simplicial manifold $BG_\bullet$ the nerve of the infinite-dimensional Lie groupoid $G\rrarrow *$\footnote{If $\dim(G)<\infty$, then $\pi_{2}(G)=0$ and the integration procedure we consider here is covered by \cite{Neeb02Central-extensions-of-infinite-dimensional-Lie-groups}.} with the 2-term complex of sheaves of germs of smooth functions with value in $A$ and $B$, where $A\xrightarrow{\xmodmap}B$ is a morphism of abelian Lie groups.
-Then our triple complex is
+In this article we will mainly be interested in the simplicial manifold $\bB G_\bullet$ the nerve of the infinite-dimensional Lie groupoid $G\rrarrow *$\footnote{If $\dim(G)<\infty$, then $\pi_{2}(G)=0$ and the integration procedure we consider here is covered by \cite{Neeb02Central-extensions-of-infinite-dimensional-Lie-groups}.} with the 2-term complex of sheaves of germs of smooth functions with value in $A$ and $B$, where $A\xrightarrow{\xmodmap}B$ is a morphism of abelian Lie groups.